reeyah/Social-Ecommerce/README.md

 API_Secret=ZvhJVjaKl4CTKyDJIN-xKfNOit4
 ```

-6. Open your git bash or cmd again, and cd to the **NIT-SILCHAR-200-Running** directory.
+6. Open your git bash or cmd again, and cd to the **Social-Ecommerce** directory.
 Then

 ```
 npm install